 Abram’s Covenant with God

-God made a covenant with Abram and promised him that he would be the father of many nations and that his children will number more than the sand of the sea.
+God made a covenant with Abram, promising that he would become the father of many nations with children numbering more than the sand of the sea.
 To seal this covenant, God instituted the act of circumcision as an outward sign that would be worn by all the physical male descendants of Abram.
 Then God changed Abram’s name to Abraham,

 “As for Me, behold, My covenant is with you, and you shall be a father of many nations.
 No longer shall your name be called Abram, [meaning ‘Exalted Father’] but your name shall be Abraham [Father of a Multitude]; for I have made you a father of many nations.”
 Genesis 17:4-5